abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ![](./poll-question-example.png)

-Also there is a admin side of the Polling Feature.
+Also, there is an admin side of the Polling Feature.
 You can easily manage your polls in your admin (back-office) project.
-You can create, update, delete and show the results of the poll in the Polls page.
+You can create, update, delete and show the results of the poll on the Polls page.

 ![](./poll-questions.png)

 ### OAuth Resource Owner Password as External Login Provider

 > The Resource Owner Password flow allows for the exchanging of the user name and password of a user for an access token.
 When using the resource owner password credentials grant, the user provides the credentials (user name and password) directly to the application.

-You can login by providing a username and password from an External Login Provider.
+Thanks to that you can login by providing a username and password from an External Login Provider.

 *Example: Use OAuth external login provider with Keycloak*